Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Higher spin structures

 \subsection{Basic properties}

-There are several points of view on $r$--spin structures: they can be defined algebro--geometrically as a root of a line bundle, topologically as a cohomology class, or as an invariant of isotopy classes of simple closed curves on surfaces.
+There are several points of view on $r$--spin structures: they can be defined algebro--geometrically as a root of the canonical bundle, topologically as a cohomology class, or as an invariant of isotopy classes of simple closed curves on surfaces.
 For a more complete discussion, including proofs of the claims below, see \cite[Section 3]{Salter_monodromy}.
-In this work we only need to study $r$--spin structures from the point of view of surface topology; this approach is originally due to Humphries and Johnson \cite{HJ_windingnumber}.
+In this work we only need to study $r$--spin structures from the point of view of surface topology; this approach is originally due to Humphries and Johnson \cite{HJ_windingnumber} and has its roots in the earlier work \cite{Johnson_spin} of Johnson.

-\begin{definition}[$r$--spin structure] Let $\Sigma_g$ be a closed surface of genus $g \ge 2$, and let $\mathcal S$ denote the set of isotopy classes of oriented simple closed curves on $\Sigma_g$; we include here the inessential curve $\zeta$ that bounds an embedded disk to its left.
+\begin{definition}[$r$--spin structure (S3.1)] Let $\Sigma_g$ be a closed surface of genus $g \ge 2$, and let $\mathcal S$ denote the set of isotopy classes of oriented simple closed curves on $\Sigma_g$; we include here the inessential curve $\zeta$ that bounds an embedded disk to its left.
 An {\em $r$--spin structure} is a function $\phi: \mathcal S \to \Z/r\Z$ satisfying the following two properties: \begin{enumerate} \item (Twist--linearity) Let $c,d \in \mathcal S$ be arbitrary.
 Then